u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/footswitch.rst

 ====================

 When working in a manufacturing environment, it's always better for an operator to have both hands available at all times.
-Odoo's :abbr:`IoT (Internet of Things)` box makes this possible when using a footswitch.
+Thrive Bureau ERP's :abbr:`IoT (Internet of Things)` box makes this possible when using a footswitch.

 In fact, with a footswitch, the operator is able to go from one screen to another, and perform